GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma-expression.md

 ## Evaluation

-UMA Engine iterates over each scope and fetch ALL policies for each scope.
-Evaluates all policies.
+UMA Engine iterates over each scope and fetches and evaluates ALL policies for each scope.

 a) not enough claims - return need_info error
 b) enough claims - evaluate results from ALL policies with "AND" rule for ONE given scope. b1) `http://photoz.example.com/dev/actions/all` -  `policyA AND policyB` => false